Chadi Riad: 2023–24: Loan to Betis

 On 26 July 2023, Riad joined Real Betis on a season-long loan deal with a mandatory option to buy for €3 million.

 Crystal Palace

 On 14 June 2024, Premier League club Crystal Palace announced the signing of Riad on a five-year contract, for a reported fee of £14m including add-ons.
+His debut season was severely disrupted by injury; having made his first senior appearance against West Ham United in August 2024, he sustained a knee injury in his second outing, in the EFL Cup against Norwich City, which kept him sidelined for over three months.
+Upon his return in late December 2024, he suffered a further knee injury in January 2025 which ruled him out for the remainder of the 2024–25 season, restricting him to just three appearances in total.

+Riad returned to first-team action on 25 January 2026, coming off the bench in a 3–1 home defeat to Chelsea, and assisted Chris Richards' late consolation goal shortly after his introduction.
+He started the 2026 UEFA Conference League final on 27 May, playing the full 90 minutes in a three-man backline as Palace defeated Rayo Vallecano 1–0 in Leipzig to claim the club's first ever European trophy.

 International career

 Riad represented Morocco at under-20 level in 2022, scoring in a friendly against Romania on 29 March.
 On 13 March 2023, he was called up to the full squad by manager Walid Regragui, for friendlies against Brazil and Peru.
 Riad also featured with the under-23 team in the 2023 U-23 Africa Cup of Nations, appearing in two matches as the side lifted the trophy.

 Riad made the final squad for the senior Morocco national team at the 2023 Africa Cup of Nations.
 He debuted with Morocco in a 3–1 pre-tournament friendly win over Sierra Leone on 11 January 2024.

+On 26 May 2026, Riad was selected in the 26-man squad for the 2026 FIFA World Cup.